jzhang19/AlgoFun/angular-calculator/README.md

-# Celonis Programming Challenge
+# Programming Challenge

 Dear applicant,

-Congratulations, you made it to the Celonis Programming Challenge!
+Congratulations, you made it to the Programming Challenge!

 Why do we ask you to complete this challenge?